syncfusion/ej2-react-docs/src/gantt/gantt/tool-bar.md

 Custom toolbar items can be added to the toolbar by defining the [`toolbar`](../api/gantt/#toolbar) property as a collection of `ItemModels`.
 Actions for this customized toolbar items are defined in the [`toolbarClick`](../api/gantt/#toolbarclick) event.

+You can check this video to learn about how to use custom toolbar in Gantt.

+`youtube:llhPqZOsLdY&t=123s`

 By default, the custom toolbar items are at left position.
 You can change the position by using the `align` property.
 In the following sample, the `Quick Filter` toolbar item is positioned at right.

 {% tab template="gantt/customtoolbar", compileJsx=true %}